-When my friend said she was going to have an arabica, I teased her for being so specific.
-I thought she meant the type of coffee, turns out she was referring to the cafe.
+When my friend said she would have an arabica, I teased her for being so specific.
+I thought she meant the type of coffee; it turns out she was referring to the cafe.
 We met at The Podium last 29th August for our long-time-coming meetup that got delayed no-thanks to the pandemic.
 So we had pizza for lunch, matcha soft-serve for dessert, then ended our meetup with good coffee from Japan, % Arabica.

 I’ve been to % Arabica BGC branch in 2018 during its opening and even met the head barista and first Champion of Coffee Fest Latte Art World Championship, Junichi Yamaguchi.

-The cafe’s design is monochromatic minimalistic, the lighting is bright, the walls and the bar area are painted in white.
+The cafe’s design is monochromatic and minimalistic, the lighting is bright, and the walls and the bar area are painted white.
 I can’t say much about the seating area on the loft as it’s closed.
-For now, they only take orders to-go.
+For now, they only take orders to go.

 % Arabica also sells coffee beans and grounds as well as merchandise such as canisters, tumblers, and tote bags.